University of Lincoln: The College of Health and Science

+The School of Sports and Exercise Science is based in the Human Performance Centre which houses labs containing treadmills and ergometers, gas and lactate measuring equipment, motion detection, impact analysis, and an endless pool.

+College of Arts, Social Sciences and Humanities

-The College of Arts undertakes research and has a range of undergraduate and postgraduate programmes.
+The College of Arts, Social Sciences and Humanities undertakes research and has a range of undergraduate and postgraduate programmes including Architecture, Design, Media, Journalism, Performing Arts, History, English, Business, Education, Law, Politics and Social Science.
 The college is the home to Siren Radio, a community radio station broadcasting on 107.3 FM and online, and the Lincoln Performing Arts Centre, a 446 seat venue, which opened in 2008.

-The School of Film, Media and Journalism is home to the Media Archive for Central England and New Lincs Media.
-Lincoln Sound Theatre was opened in 2010 by the visiting Professor Trevor Dann.
+The School of Film, Media and Journalism is home to the Media Archive for Central England.
+Lincoln Sound Theatre was opened in 2010 by the visiting professor Trevor Dann.

 The School of Humanities and Heritage incorporates Lincoln Conservation, the university's conservation and material analysis consultancy, works with clients including the Historic Royal Palaces and the Victoria and Albert Museum.

 The School of Architecture and the Built Environment offers Royal Institute of British Architects accredited programmes.
 Courses are available in Hong Kong at the School for Higher and Professional Education.